 ACT: Contact Student Services Score Report (319-337-1270) to order your score report in addition to requesting your scores be sent to University of Washington, Seattle.
 The cost is $13 if you tested after 9/1/16, $38 if you tested before 91/1/16.
 Be sure to specify that your scores are sent to the UW.

 SAT: Call 866-756-7346 to have your scores sent to the University of Washington, Seattle, school code #4854.
 The cost is $12 for your score report plus $31 archive fee.

 WEST-E or NES – State required content knowledge test.
 Visit the Pearson website for registration information, test dates and sample questions.
 Candidates in History and Social Studies are required to pass the WEST-E subject test; all other candidates must pass the NES appropriate to their endorsement.
 The content assessment test is not required at the time of application but must be passed in order to proceed with full time student teaching.

-ACTFL (for World Language Applicants only) - Advanced Low must be achieved on both the oral and written ACTFL exams in the target language before proceeding with full time student teaching.
+ACTFL (for World Language Applicants only) - Advanced Low must be achieved on both the oral and written ACTFL exams in the target language.
+The tests are not required at the time of application but must be passed before beginning the Master in Teaching program.
 Visit the ACTFL site for registration information.

 3.0 grade point average from the most recent 90 graded quarter (60 semester) credits.

 Unofficial transcripts from all schools attended in the last 5 years, including where your degree was earned, should be uploaded to your online application.
 Transcripts must list your degree conferral if your degree has been awarded.

 A course on education of an ethnic group in the United States (minimum 2.0 grade required).
 UW courses that meet this prerequisite are available on the MIT application checklist.
 There are also options at local community colleges that to satisfy this requirement.
 This prerequisite does not need to be completed by the application deadline but prior to the start of the program.